What Is a Duvet Cover?

 What Are Duvet Covers Made Of?

-While choosing the type of fill you want in a duvet is important, remember to consider the duvet cover as well.
-Lightweight, breathable fabrics like cotton tend to be the most common option.
-However, there are many other options as well.
+When choosing a duvet cover, lightweight, breathable fabrics like cotton tend to be the most common.
+However, there are also other options.
 Typically, fabrics made from natural materials are more breathable than synthetic fabrics, but they also tend to be more expensive.
 Here are a few fabric options available for duvet covers:

 Cotton